JedynyTakiPsiak/Portfolio/README.md

 ## Pinned projects

-The most important projects in this repository — the most representative and the most polished ones.
+The most important projects in this repository, the most representative and the most polished ones.

 ## Engineering thesis